iamanigeeit/DDW2023/docs/04-oop/oop.md

 (2, 3)
 ```

 Once Coordinate has this method, it can be used whenever the object has some `Coordinate` attributes.
-For example, we can print our robot position simply by doin gthe following.
+For example, we can print our robot position simply by doing the following.

 ```python
 my_robot = RobotTurtle("T with Coordinate")